Short-term synaptic depression: Calcium Dynamics

-Synaptic plasticity can occur due to Ca2+ mechanisms in the presynaptic neuron.
+Synaptic plasticity can occur due to Ca^{2+} mechanisms in the presynaptic neuron.
 In the case of short-term synaptic depression, rapid action potentials will present a decrease in post-synaptic potential due to the lack of neurotransmitter release.
-The decrease in neurotransmitter release has to do with the lack of synaptic vesicle release, which can be caused by a decreased availability of release-ready synaptic vesicles bound near a calcium channel after the first action potential.
-The replenishment of release-ready synaptic vesicles is also directly impacted and facilitated by the influx of calcium, allowing for the recruitment of synaptic vesicles from the reserve pool through several different protein signaling cascades involving motor proteins and an active zone protein complex.
+This is due in part to the lack of synaptic vesicles for release, which can be caused by a decreased availability of release-ready vesicles bound near a calcium channel after the first action potential.
+The replenishment of release-ready synaptic vesicles is also directly impacted and facilitated by the presynaptic influx of Ca^{2+}, allowing for the recruitment of synaptic vesicles from the reserve pool through several different protein signaling cascades involving motor proteins and an active zone protein complex.

 Role in CNS pathologies

-Short-term synaptic depression has not been shown to directly cause or result in a central nervous system pathology, although the degrees at which it is activated in cells has been studied as result of particular pathologies and diseases.
-Long-term changes in a neuron or synapse, resulting in a permanent change in a neuron's excitatory properties can cause short-term synaptic depression to occur from much more or less activation that could potentially lead to some sort of physiological abnormality.
+Short-term synaptic depression has not been shown to directly cause or result in a central nervous system pathology, although the degrees at which it is activated in cells has been studied as a result of particular pathologies and diseases.
+Long-term changes in a neuron or synapse, resulting in a permanent change in a neuron's excitatory properties, can cause short-term synaptic depression to occur from much more or less activation, which could potentially lead to some sort of physiological abnormality.
+Synaptopathies are relatively newly studied diseases rising from dysfunctional synapses, including faulty ion channels, receptors, or neurotransmitter release proteins.
+More research must be conducted to determine causes and correlation between short-term depression and pathologies.

 Alzheimer's disease

 Hallmarks of Alzheimer's disease (AD) are impairment of cognition, aggregation of β-amyloid peptide (Aβ), neurofibrillary degeneration, loss of neurons with accelerated atrophy of specific brain areas, and decrease of synapse number in surviving neurons.
 Research indicates both pre- and postsynaptic mechanisms resulting in AD.
-One specific abnormality includes an increased amount of presynaptic protein APP.
-A study was conducted where short-term synaptic depression was compared between transgenic mice overexpressing APP/PS1 with their littermates who did not overexpress the protein.
+One specific abnormality includes an increased amount of presynaptic protein APP, which is a precursor molecule for β-amyloid peptide (Aβ).
+A study was conducted where short-term synaptic depression was compared between transgenic mice over-expressing APP/PS1 with their littermates who did not over-express the protein.
 The results showed that depression was more significantly pronounced in the APP/PS1 mice, which indicates a decrease in the amount of readily releasable pools of vesicles in the presynaptic neuron.
-Conclusions from this study include short-term synaptic depression being primarily a presynaptic phenomenon and not being affected by postsynaptic receptor desensitization, short-term synaptic depression is not a result of Ca^{2+} ions building up in the terminal, and most importantly that short-term synaptic depression is an important player and can be studied when researching the causes and effects of some neurodegenerative diseases.
+The mechanism of APP-induced depression is still not fully understood, however, it has been found that production of Aβ leads to a reduction in excitatory synaptic transmission by reducing presynaptic vesicle recycling.
+Conclusions from this study include short-term synaptic depression being primarily a presynaptic phenomenon and not being affected by postsynaptic receptor desensitization.
+Also, that short-term synaptic depression is not a result of Ca^{2+} ions building up in the terminal, but most importantly that short-term synaptic depression is an important player and can be studied when researching the causes and effects of some neurodegenerative diseases.